 Penske Truck Leasing

 Sources: S&P Capital IQ and Motley Fool CAPS.

-If you want market-thumping returns, you need to put together the best portfolio you can.
+If you want market-beating returns, you need to put together the best portfolio you can.
+Owning exceptional stocks is a surefire way to secure your financial future.
 Of course, despite a strong four-star rating, Ryder may not be your top choice.